Medial Gastrocnemius Strain

 How is a Medial Gastrocnemius Strain Treated?

+After careful review of your history and examination, Dr. Okoroha will provide an individualized treatment plan to help you return to your normal function.
 A medial gastrocnemius strain can usually be treated conservatively with rest and activity modifications and the typical "RICE" technique.

 - Rest: Avoid activities that cause pain.
 Crutches may be used for a few days or a week to allow the pain to settle down.

 - Icing: Apply ice to reduce swelling and pain and ease the inflammation.
 The icing is one of the most useful treatments in the early phase of the therapy.

 - Compression: Pressure helps to control swelling, support the muscle and reduce spasm.
 A simple compression sock or sleeve can serve the purpose.